na-na-hi/renget/archive/deleterious.md

 #Welcome to the Citadel!ヽ(o＾▽＾o)ノ

 Heya!
 It's me, Del.
 You may know me as Esther's biggest fan.
-Or that masochistic botmaker. (￣ ￣|||) Del Status: LOSING MY FUCKING MIND
+Or that masochistic botmaker. (￣ ￣|||) Del Status: RPG IN THE WORKS
 [TOC3]

 ##Characters